imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 * [Adding overlays to images](#5-adding-overlays-to-images)
 * [Signed URL](#6-secure-signed-url-generation)

 The Java SDK gives a name to each transformation parameter e.g. `height` for `h` and `width` for `w` parameter.
 It makes your code more readable.
-See the [Full list of supported transformations](#list-of-supported-transformations).
+See the [Full List of supported transformations](#list-of-supported-transformations).

-👉 If the property does not match any of the available options, it is added as it is.\ e.g
+👉 If the property does not match any of the available options, it is added as it is.

 ```java
 [
     'effectGray' => 'e-grayscale'